opeyemitechpro/my-projects/docs/devops_projects/10micro.md

   -p '{"spec": {"type": "LoadBalancer"}}'
 ```

-Display LoadBalancer URL for Grafana and Prometheus
+Display list of all the services in the `monitoring` namespace again.
+AWS would create LoadBalancer URLs for each of Grafana and Prometheus

 ``` sh
 kubectl get svc -n monitoring